-Python is a dynamic, interpreted language.
-Source code does not declare the types of variables or parameters or methods.
-This makes the code short and flexible, and you lose the compile-time type checking in the source code.
-Python tracks the types of all values at runtime and flags code that does not make sense as it runs. (todo: link here to the companion video segment for this section)
+Python is a dynamic, interpreted (bytecode-compiled) language.
+There are no type declarations of variables, parameters, functions, or methods in source code.
+This makes the code short and flexible, and you lose the compile-time type checking of the source code.
+Python tracks the types of all values at runtime and flags code that does not make sense as it runs.

 Running this program from the command line looks like: